Pluto Biosciences Launches Cloud-based Collaborative Life Sciences Platform for Academia, Biotech and Pharma Organizations

-With a lab's experiments organized in Pluto, the platform allows researchers to assign tasks to other team members and also tracks and reports lab productivity by project or funding source so that research teams can make data-driven decisions to hit upcoming milestones.
+With a lab's experiments organized in Pluto, the platform allows researchers to assign tasks to other team members and also tracks and reports lab productivity by project or program so that research teams can make data-driven decisions to hit upcoming milestones.
 These features empower teams to run projects efficiently and test more hypotheses to make new discoveries faster than ever before.

 "Our interdisciplinary team developed Pluto to streamline the aspects of scientific collaboration and biological data analysis that are especially challenging, but that are critical when researching complex problems in life sciences, by creating a platform that brings together collaborators with different areas of expertise," said Rani Powers, Ph.D, the Founder and CEO of Pluto Biosciences.
 "We are grateful to the Wyss Institute for their support, thought-leadership, and innovation in this area.
 Together, we’re proud to bring Pluto to market with the mission of significantly impacting the speed at which new discoveries can be made."

 About Pluto Biosciences

 Pluto Biosciences developed the Pluto platform to empower life sciences organizations to accelerate their research with their own comprehensive, digital lab space.
 Its secure, collaborative data management and analysis features make bioinformatics more accessible and enable teams to make scientific discoveries faster than ever before.

 Pluto Biosciences licenses technology from the Wyss Institute for Biologically Inspired Engineering at Harvard University.
 Founder and CEO Rani Powers, Ph.D leveraged her experience as a molecular and computational biologist and software developer as inspiration for the company and its cloud-based life sciences platform.
 For more information, please visit pluto.bio.